|

 Q: Tell me about the worst boss you ever had.

-Take the high road and don't give into the temptation to vent any past frustrations.
+Take the high road and don't give in to the temptation to vent any past frustrations.

 A: While none of my past bosses were awful, there are some who taught me more than others did.